 “I’m Animal Friendly” License Plate Grants

 The grant program operates on an annual cycle.
-Typically the grant application process documents are available on our website in late winter, and the submission deadline is approximately two months later, in early Spring .
+We post the grant application documents on this page in late winter and the submission deadline is approximately two months later in early spring .

-- 2017 MAC LP Grant Application Instructions
+- MAC 2019 LP Grant Organization Profile FINAL

-- 2017 MAC LP Grant Application
+- MAC 2019 LP Grant Application FINAL

-A five member Grant Awards committee reviews grant application packages and makes recommendations for funding.
-On the task force are an animal control officer, a veterinarian, a MAC member, and two members of the shelter and rescue community.
-Grants are for a specified term, not to exceed one year.
-The criteria that is used to evaluate proposals include:
+A five member Grant Awards Committee reviews grant application packages and makes recommendations for funding.
+Members of the Grant Awards Committee are an animal control officer, a veterinarian, a MAC member, and two members of the shelter and rescue community from different areas of Massachusetts.

 Goal/Scope: The proposal should state the specific problem the grant funds will be used to address.
 The proposal should contain specific goals and demonstrate how those goals will be met and how the targeted animal population will be impacted.
 Proposals that focus on feral cats should specify how attempts will be made to impact the entire colony/population/community.

 Need: The proposal should convey a good understanding of a particular need in the targeted area and adequately describes how the proposed project addresses it.